elclandestin0/SQLQueryProject/README.md

 For the results on those queries, kindly refer to the results.txt file.

 I hope you have a kick ass time with <code>psql</code>!

+Special thanks to the Udacity team for fostering incredible education and passion into the hearts of their students.